Common Indoor Air Pollutants: Which Material is a Common Indoor Air Pollutant and Improve Indoor Air Quality

 Common Indoor Air Pollutants

 Common indoor pollutants encompass a wide range of substances that can contaminate the air inside our homes and buildings.
 These include particulate matter, volatile organic compounds (VOCs), carbon monoxide, radon, asbestos, and biological pollutants like mold, pet dander, and dust mites.
 Some pollutants are released into the air from building materials, furnishing, cleaning products, and combustion sources.
-The presence of these pollutants can have a number of negative effects:

 - Poor indoor air quality